 The second shows the relative sizes of planets and stars scaled down to make the Earth the size of a tennis ball:

 This leads to a possible bit of confusion in which the VFX artist and narrator mentions both the actual size of an immense star named (for real) UY Scuti and its scale model size without clearly distinguishing between them.
 The star is so big that if it replaced the Sun, would extend all the way out to the orbit of Saturn.
-A scale model of the star, at the same scale that would make the Earth would be the size of a tennis ball, YU Scuti would cover a good part of Manhattan.
+On the other hand, reduced by a scaling factor that would make the Earth the size of a tennis ball, YU Scuti would cover a good part of Manhattan.